-As she mentions, the location of Jo’s stores is important, both in terms of what she chooses to stock and to the wider gray sofa and interiors trend.
+As she mentions, the location of Jo’s stores is important, both in terms of what she chooses to stock and to the wider grey sofa and interiors trend.
 Brentwood, famously, is TOWIE country, and Tides is the furniture supplier to its sparkliest stars (as if to confirm its supremacy, Gemma Collins visited Tides during her segment on MTV UK’s 2019 Cribs reboot.)
-When it began in 2010, The Only Way Is Essex, along with Made In Chelsea, was one of the first British ‘structured reality’ shows to center on an aspirational lifestyle.
-The homes of its stars, therefore, became influential in a new way and on a national scale (see, for example, breakout star Joey Essex giving Heat magazine a tour of his home, which featured a faithful gray corner unit, back in 2014; a 2015 TOWIE episode where Arg and Lydia flirt in his gray-n-chrome kitchen over a stiff-looking oven pizza.)
+When it began in 2010, The Only Way Is Essex, along with Made In Chelsea, was one of the first British ‘structured reality’ shows to centre on an aspirational lifestyle.
+The homes of its stars, therefore, became influential in a new way and on a national scale (see, for example, breakout star Joey Essex giving Heat magazine a tour of his home, which featured a faithful grey corner unit, back in 2014; a 2015 TOWIE episode where Arg and Lydia flirt in his grey-n-chrome kitchen over a stiff-looking oven pizza.)
 These preferences were then replicated even further as a result of social media, and the evolution of reality stars into online influencers.

 As people become brands online, so too do their homes and lifestyles.
 In turn, influencer-endorsed trends then filter down to the rest of us.
 Like clothing companies partnering with highly-followed Instagrammers to shift more neon boob tubes, some savvy furniture businesses started to see the potential for Instagram-based influencer marketing.
-One of these is Arighi Bianchi, a Macclesfield-based furniture store that has gifted Big Gray Sofas to high profile reality stars-come-influencers like Molly-Mae Hague and Tommy Fury (who live together in Manchester), and more recently last year’s winner Amber Rose Gill, in exchange for exposure to their considerable audiences.
+One of these is Arighi Bianchi, a Macclesfield-based furniture store that has gifted Big Grey Sofas to high profile reality stars-cum-influencers like Molly-Mae Hague and Tommy Fury (who live together in Manchester), and more recently last year’s winner Amber Rose Gill, in exchange for exposure to their considerable audiences.

 “The point of those sofas, they're lying down sofas,” says Robert, one of Arighi Bianchi’s owners, telling me about this style’s popularity.
 “The sofa is the only piece of furniture that you have in your room, and it's about chilling out on it.”
 He says it’s most popular among customers with open plan living spaces (still very popular in the UK and beyond) and wall-mounted TVs, which give this luxurious, statement piece sofa the floor space it needs.
 “It's a lifestyle being driven by what you're being exposed to on marketing channels,” says Robert.

 Arighi Bianchi are a large part of that.
 They’ve been hugely successful online, thanks to high-profile influencer marketing and their own Instagram presence (more than 110,000 followers deep).
 Robert says both are “primarily driving the online side, which clearly, every year, is getting more and more important.”
-The reality stars that the brand tends to work with embody the exact type of accessible opulence that Arighi Bianchi wants to sell—part of the appeal is that, put bluntly, these women are ‘just like’ their audience, in that they often hail from ordinary backgrounds, but have become wealthy and thus adjacent to exclusive events, social circles, and other markers of aspiration.
+The reality stars that the brand tends to work with embody the exact type of accessible opulence that Arighi Bianchi wants to sell – part of the appeal is that, put bluntly, these women are ‘just like’ their audience, in that they often hail from ordinary backgrounds, but have become wealthy and thus adjacent to exclusive events, social circles, and other markers of aspiration.
 “We’re embracing social media, which is like word-of-mouth for the 21st century,” Robert concludes.
 It’s a no brainer.

 It’s interesting to hear someone talk about their home decor in terms related to how strangers online would view their choices, but it’s not especially surprising.
-After all, Instagram and Pinterest have helped to forge our current lifestyle economy—both an attention economy and a financial one.
-Maybe the most widespread interiors trend to emerge from app-driven aesthetics is what Kyle Chayka, the author of Minimalism: The Longing for Less, terms “Airspace.”
+After all, Instagram and Pinterest have helped to forge our current lifestyle economy – both an attention economy and a financial one.
+Maybe the most widespread interiors trend to emerge from app-driven aesthetics is what Kyle Chayka, the author of Minimalism: The Longing for Less, terms “Airspace”.
 Simply defined, this is the minimalist look associated with hipster cafés and Airbnbs globally (the ‘oat latte’ of interior design).
 Airspace, at its most sinister, has effectively flattened local variety, and come to be seen as the aesthetic of gentrification and whitewashing.

 I asked Kyle whether, when we install interiors trends we’ve seen online in our actual homes, this changes our expectations of what our living spaces are, and what they are for.
 He tells me: “So much of culture now we consume purely on screens.
 I think it does affect what kind of aesthetics and styles we look for and what we end up desiring.
 There's a vaporous-ness to a lot of things that get popular on the internet; it's like a digital aesthetic gets applied to real-world objects.”
-Though their color is certainly practical, when you think about the sheer size of some of the Big Gray Sofas proudly showcased by furniture stores and influencers, it is easy to see how online impressiveness might outweigh livability.
-Indeed, throughout my conversation with interior designer Simon, he marveled at the sheer scale of the things, wondering aloud: “Something that baffles me when I see them online is, how do people have houses big enough to put them in?”
+Though their colour is certainly practical, when you think about the sheer size of some of the Big Grey Sofas proudly showcased by furniture stores and influencers, it is easy to see how online impressiveness might outweigh liveability.
+Indeed, throughout my conversation with interior designer Simon, he marvelled at the sheer scale of the things, wondering aloud: “Something that baffles me when I see them online is, how do people have houses big enough to put them in?”

-Ultimately, the Big Gray Sofa is a symbol of just one of the ways you can see technology’s influence encroaching upon our private homes: to my mind, in some ways, you can place it alongside the Ring doorbells and so-called smart fridges of the world.
+Ultimately, the Big Grey Sofa is a symbol of just one of the ways you can see technology’s influence encroaching upon our private homes: to my mind, in some ways, you can place it alongside the Ring doorbells and so-called smart fridges of the world.
 And of course, where there is mainstream technology, a financial motive usually doesn’t linger far behind.
 Kyle explains: “Particularly with sharing-economy platforms, it's not just that we're influenced by capital in what we consume, but our objects have to kind of be liquid capital themselves.
 We rent specific furniture to make a temporary apartment feel more like a permanent home, or we decorate our leased apartment so it plays better on Airbnb and makes more money.”

 This is, however you feel about it, now simply just the way of things.
 As Kyle puts it, “Social media accounts play a huge role in how all trends proliferate now.”
 It would be wrong to categorically state that this is necessarily harmful in the context of our homes.
 Lauren, for example, says that she styles her home for her own enjoyment, which “always comes before Instagram; as long as my home makes me feel happy then that's what’s important,” and adds that she take lots of photos of her interiors at once, to post over time, which means that her home doesn’t have to be in peak condition all the time, while also creating an illusion of a near-perfect state online.

 Sometimes, a sofa is just a sofa.
-But most of the time—especially now, in our endlessly connected and rampantly financialised moment—it’s not.
+But most of the time – especially now, in our endlessly connected and rampantly financialised moment – it’s not.